hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 ### Cluster Quorum

-Hazelcast Cluster Quorum enables you to define the minimum number of machines required in a cluster to remain in an operational state.
+Hazelcast Cluster Quorum enables you to define the minimum number of machines required in a cluster for the cluster to remain in an operational state.
 If the number of machines is below the defined minimum at any time, the operations are rejected and the rejected operations return a `QuorumException` to their callers.

 When a network partitioning happens, Hazelcast behaves as an AP solution (Availability and Partitioning Tolerance).
 With Cluster Quorum, you can tune your Hazelcast instance towards a CP solution (Consistency and Partitioning Tolerance), by rejecting updates with a minimum threshold.